EU import conditions for poultry and poultry products

 More information can be found on the webpages of the Directorate-General for Health and Food Safety.

-If the evaluation of the residue monitoring plan and the questionnaire is positive, an inspection by the Commission's Food and Veterinary Office (FVO) is carried out to assess the situation on the spot.
+If the evaluation of the residue monitoring plan and the questionnaire is positive, an inspection by the Directorate General for Health and Food Safety and its directorate for Health and Food Audits and Analysis is carried out to assess the situation on the spot.
 Such an inspection is necessary to confirm compliance with the above requirements.
 It is the basis of establishing confidence between the EU Commission and the competent authority of the exporting country.

 Based on the results of the inspection and the guarantees given by the exporting country, the Directorate General for Health and Food Safety proposes the authorisation of the country for the animals or products concerned, the specific animal health conditions under which imports from that country will be authorised and the list of approved establishments in the country.
 These are then discussed with representatives of all EU Member States.